 Why are reliable weather forecasts important?

-Weather affects people’s daily lives and accurate weather forecasting allows communities to better prepare for the impacts of changing weather.
+Weather significantly impacts people’s daily lives, and accurate weather forecasting enables communities to better prepare for the effects of changing weather conditions.
 Weather forecasting determines the likelihood of a severe weather event or strong storm.
-By leveraging this information, utilities can strengthen the grid and schools can determine if it’s safe for parents to drive their children.
+By leveraging this information, utilities can strengthen the grid, and schools can decide if it’s safe for parents to drive their children.

 Why are reliable weather forecasts important?

 In the past four years, the United States saw a total of 93 individual billion-plus-dollar weather and climate disasters (20 in 2021, 18 in 2022, 28 in 2023, and 27 in 2024).
-Prior to 2020, the most for a single year was 16.4 In 2024 alone, there were more than 150 unprecedented climate disasters globally and $182.7 billion in U.S. weather-related damages – the fourth highest year on record.5 As extreme weather events become more common, people and businesses rely on weather forecast accuracy more than ever to try to mitigate losses, influence safety measures, increase productivity, and improve business-related decisions.
+Prior to 2020, the highest number for a single year was 16.4.
+In 2024 alone, there were more than 150 unprecedented climate disasters globally, and $182.7 billion in U.S. weather-related damages – the fourth-highest year on record.5 As extreme weather events become more common, people and businesses rely on weather forecast accuracy more than ever to try to mitigate losses, influence safety measures, increase productivity, and improve business-related decisions.

-It’s this critical need that underscores why accurate weather forecasting helps instill confidence, drive decisions, and propel the world.
+It’s this critical need that underscores why accurate weather forecasting helps instill confidence, drive informed decisions, and propel the world forward.
 That’s why we’re committed to continuous innovation of current and future solutions.
 From rerouting flights to adjusting supply chains, better forecasts reduce risk and support operational confidence.

 How do meteorologists predict the weather?